🛑 How to prevent users from deleting channels, tabs & apps in Teams

 - Allow members to upload custom apps

-- Allow members to delete their posts
+- Give members the ability to delete their posts

 - Allow members to edit their posts